- Contact Us

-The minimum University requirements is an undergraduate CGPA of 3.0 for consideration for admission to any graduate program at SFU.
+The minimum for admission to any graduate program at SFU is an undergraduate CGPA of 3.0 for consideration.
 Applicants with a CGPA under 3.5 are unlikely to be accepted to graduate programs in Psychology.
 While applicants generally have CGPA of 3.5 minimum, the average accepted applicant to our clinical program is about 3.9 (based on a 4.33 scale).
 Our programs are competitive - the Clinical Psychology Program admission statistics can be found here.

-We sometimes accept students into our PhD program who have completed a comparable MA elsewhere (e.g., an MA that included a thesis in Psychology that was defended).
-However, most often students enter our MA program as there are coursework requirements specific to SFU Psychology.
-Applicants who have completed equivalent graduate coursework may request the Department for equivalent course credit after receiving and accepting an admission offer.
+We sometimes accept students into our PhD program who have completed a comparable Psychology master's program elsewhere that included a thesis in Psychology that was successfully and publicly defended.
+Applicants who have completed equivalent graduate coursework may request credit after receiving and accepting an admission offer.

 Students accepted into the Clinical Psychology program must complete a Criminal Record Check prior to program entry.

 Students can view tuition and fees here.
-Students from our graduate programs are considered full-time and pay a per term fee.
+Students can also view estimated costs for domestic and international students.
+Please note that tuition is the same for domestic and international students, and students from our graduate programs are considered full-time and pay a per term fee.

 If you have admission inquiries, please contact the psychology graduate program assistant at email@example.com.

 1) Applications with a CGPA under 3.0 will not be reviewed or considered.

 2) Applicants whose transcripts are not on a 4.0 or 4.33 MUST complete the CGPA converter (more details under Transcripts), as well as self-report their Cumulative Average on a 4.0 or 4.33 grading scale.
 Applicants who do not will not be reviewed.
-If you are unable to use the CGPA converters due to no letter grades or percentage grades, please review the recommendations as noted under Transcripts.
+If you are unable to use the CGPA converters due to no letter grades or percentage grades, please review recommendations under Transcripts.

 3) Applicants with a CGPA of 3.0 - 3.49 will have the opportunity to provide a compelling argument explaining any relevant special circumstances that have impacted their CGPA.
 A statement may be included by uploading a document under Optional Documents in the graduate application.

 If applicants with a CGPA of 3.0 - 3.49 do not provide a compelling argument, these applications will not be evaluated.